OFFENSES AGAINST PUBLIC PEACE, SAFETY AND MORALS

 .18 USE OF MOTOR VEHICLES FOR THE COMMISSION OF CERTAIN OFFENSES

 For purposes of this Section, and the interpretation and enforcement thereof, the words, terms and phrases set forth below shall have the meanings respectively ascribed to them in this paragraph as follows.

 1. “Motor Vehicle’ means every vehicle which is self-propelled, including but not limited to automobiles, trucks, vans, motorcycles, and motor scooters.

 2. “Owner of Record’ means, collectively, the record title holder or holders of the Motor Vehicle.

 (b) Violations; exceptions.

-2. For purposes of this Section, a Motor Vehicle is not considered to have been used in a violation, that would render such Motor Vehicle eligible for seizure and impoundment if: (1) the Motor Vehicle used in the violation was stolen at the time and the theft was reported to the appropriate police authorities within 24 hours after the theft was discovered or reasonably should have been discovered; (2) the Motor Vehicle was operating as a commercial carrier and the violation occurred without the knowledge of the person in control of the Motor Vehicle: or (3) the alleged Owner of Record provides adequate proof that the Motor Vehicle had been sold to another person prior to the violation
+3. For purposes of this Section, a Motor Vehicle is not considered to have been used in a violation that would render such Motor Vehicle eligible for seizure and impoundment if: (1) the Motor Vehicle used in the violation was stolen at the time and the theft was reported to the appropriate police authorities within 24 hours after the theft was discovered or reasonable should have been discovered; (2) the Motor Vehicle was operating as a commercial carrier and the violation occurred without the knowledge of the person in control of the Motor Vehicle; or, (3) the alleged Owner of Record provides adequate proof that the Motor Vehicle had been sold to another person prior to the violation.

 (c) Administrative Penalty.